Goal 2 Overview

 Goal 2 Activities

 State agencies have expressed a need for support in using data to inform budget and policy priorities.
-In response, the Colorado Lab developed the evidence portfolio process, which is applied to each budget item that involves a program or practice.
+In response, the Colorado Lab developed the evidence portfolio process, a three-phased pipeline that supports agencies in adopting an EBDM approach.
+The focus is on the development of organizational theories of change, program inventories, and Evidence Portfolios for each program or practice.
+A completed evidence portfolio tells the story of impact and identifies opportunities for strengthening and scaling the program or practice.
+The process uses a set of criteria tied to the three major domains of evidence-based decision making: best available research evidence, community needs and implementation context, and decision-maker expertise.
+Through structured tools and guidance, the process is facilitated by the Colorado Lab and graduates agencies over the three phases toward independence and sustainability.
 The evidence portfolio process is based on literature and tools from implementation science and evidence-based policymaking.
-The process uses a set of criteria tied to the three major domains of evidence-based decision making: best available research evidence, community needs and implementation context, and decision-maker expertise.
-Through structured tools and guidance, these criteria help to elicit the evidence behind a program or practice.
-A completed evidence portfolio tells the story of impact and identifies opportunities for strengthening and scaling the program or practice.

-The evidence portfolio process directly supports agencies in developing their annual budget submissions and acts as the “front door” to evidence-based policymaking.
-Aligning the evidence portfolio process with budget instructions from the Governor’s Office and with definitions of evidence from HB24-1428 are important next steps to ensure continuity across the budgeting process.
+The evidence portfolio process is an internal mechanism for agencies to systematically engage in evidence-based decision making and build capacity for making data-informed policy, budget, implementation, and evaluation decisions.
+The evidence portfolio process is aligned with budget instructions from the Governor’s Office, and with definitions of evidence from HB24-1428, to support continuity across the budgeting process.

 Pipeline for Replicating Use of the Evidence Portfolio Process Across State Agencies